The Daimler, Lanchester and BSA connection

 Frederick's first car built in 1895 was certainly the first petrol driven four-wheeled car ever made in Britain.
 It was basically a design exercise, fitted with a single cylinder air-cooled engine.
 It was later modified to have a twin cylinder air cooled unit with two contra-rotating flywheels for engine balance, a worm final drive, epicyclic gears, tangent spoked wire wheels and pneumatic tyres.

-By 1931 Lanchester were in financial trouble due to the competition in the "carriage trade" sector.
+By 1931 Lanchester was in financial trouble due to the competition in the "carriage trade" sector.
 Lanchester was taken over by BSA.
 Immediately Lanchester became the medium sized model of the range.
 The 15/18 H.P.
 6 cylinder poppet valved engine mated to a fluid fly wheel put up the best performance in the first RAC Rally held in March 1932.
 A Daimler was second.
-Over the next 25 years Lanchesters became more and more badge engineered Daimlers.
+Over the next 25 years, Lanchesters became more and more badge engineered Daimlers.
 Production finally finishing in 1956 with the stillborn "Sprite" model which was to have featured the advanced Hobbs "mechamatic transmission".

 The Lanchester Historian Chris Clarke has written a three volume set of books "The Lanchester Legacy" to give a definitive history of the Lanchester marque.

 You can read more here in Grace's Guide to British Industrial History : Lanchester and in excellent detail on